Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Alabama's games this season have gone over 58 points eight of 10 times.

-- Alabama and its opponents have combined to score more than 58.5 points in seven of 10 games this season.
+- Arkansas has combined with its opponents to score more than 58 points in four of 11 games this season.

-- Arkansas' games have gone over 58.5 points in four of 11 chances this season.

-- Saturday's over/under is 17.0 points lower than the two team's combined 75.5 points per game average.
+- The combined points per game average of the two teams, 75.5, is 17.5 points more than Saturday's over/under.

-- These two squads combine to surrender 41.1 points per game, 17.4 fewer than this contest's over/under.
+- The 41.1 combined points per game that these two squads have allowed this season are 16.9 fewer than the 58 total in this contest.

-- The Crimson Tide and their opponents have scored an average of 63.4 points per game in 2021, 4.9 more than Saturday's total.
+- Crimson Tide games this season feature an average total of 63.4 points, a number 5.4 points higher than Saturday's over/under.

 Alabama Stats and Trends

+- In Alabama's 10 games this season, it has six wins against the spread.

-- The Crimson Tide have been favored by 20.5 points or more five times this season and are 3-2 ATS in those contests.
+- The Crimson Tide have an ATS record of 3-2 in their five games as a favorite of 20.5 points or more so far this season.

 - Alabama's games this year have hit the over four times in 10 opportunities (40%).

-- Alabama is 6-3 against the spread and 8-1 overall this season when the team scores more than 22.9 points.
+- Alabama is 6-3 against the spread and 8-1 overall this season when the team notches more than 22.9 points.

 - The Crimson Tide have eight giveaways this season, while the Razorbacks have 12 takeaways .